Narendra6305/Employee-Performance-Prediction/README.md

 Explore model explainability (SHAP, LIME for feature importance).

-📝 License
-This project is available under the MIT License.
-Feel free to use, modify, and distribute!

 ✨ Credits to Narendra6305
 Based on  Jupyter notebook analysis.
 Built with ❤️ using pandas, scikit-learn, and seaborn.